Endpoints

 }

-By design the Extension encourages routes to not have multiple keys in the route template.
-Also only routes to a HypermediaObject may have a key.
-Actions related to a HypermediaObject must be available as a sub route to its corresponding object so required route template variables can be filled for the actions host HypermediaObject.
-Example:
+By design the extension encourages routes to not have multiple keys in the route template.
+Also only routes to an HTO may have a key.
+Actions related to an HTO must be available as a sub route to its corresponding object so required route template variables can be filled for the action’s host HTO.

 http://localhost:5000/Customers/{key}